Mission Statement of OCC

 - That OCC encourages, supports, and maintains a self-help philosophy.

 Community relations are of the utmost importance to OCC and are addressed through supporting student participation in community activities through volunteerism, the Campus/Community Coalition of Binghamton, and most importantly, the Good Neighbor Program.

 Off Campus College (OCC) has information to help you make the most of living off-campus.
 OCC serves as a resource for both students who currently live off-campus, as well as those who are thinking off moving off-campus.
 Preventive measures such as being familiar with your lease, municipal policies, state laws, zoning, etc., will help you enjoy a trouble-free year off-campus.

-OCC offers many services including free legal clinics, information on transportation, computerized housing lists, lease review, and comprehensive advising on housing issues by staff members and peer student advisors.
-Our office is located in University Union West, Room 204 (few steps behind M&T Bank).
+OCC offers many services including free legal clinics, information on transportation, computerized housing lists, lease review, and comprehensive advising on housing issues by staff members.
+Our office is located in the Nelson A. Rockefeller Center, Room 163.
 For more information stop in, call 777-2768 or visit the OCC website.